suds-community/suds/README.rst

         * Automatically downloads & installs an appropriate ``setuptools`` package version if needed.

+      * ``distutils`` ``obsoletes`` setup parameter usage removed when run using this Python versions earlier than 2.5 as that is the first version implementing support for this parameter.

     * Removed different programming techniques & calls breaking compatibility with Python 2.4.